bitpay/bitcore.io/tutorials/time_stamping.md

-# Proof of Existence (Side chain)
+# Time Stamping

-How to build your own Proof-of-Existence web service
+How to build your own Time stamping web service

 ## Concepts